 The only animals or birds that have been listed in the Checklist are hawks and deer which are definitely present in the area.
-But to add to the list, there are other birds and animals who live near and pass through the creek bed such as bald eagles, songbirds, herons, and kestrels, as well as the Quilomene elk herd, cougar, coyotes, and badgers.
+But to add to the list, there are other birds and animals who live near and pass through the creek bed such as bald eagles, songbirds, herons, and kestrels, as well as elk, cougar, coyotes, and badgers.